RealDeuce/bfrd-obsidian/Character Creation & Leveling/Leveling Up.md

 Each spell you know and prepare is associated with one of your classes, and you use the spellcasting ability of that class when you cast the spell.
 Similarly, a spellcasting focus, such as a holy symbol, can be used only for the spells from the class associated with that focus.

-**Spell Slots.** Determine your available spell slots by adding together all your levels in the bard, cleric, druid, sorcerer, and wizard classes, and half your levels (rounded down) in the paladin and ranger classes.
+**Spell Slots.** Determine your available spell slots by adding together all your levels in the bard, cleric, druid, sorcerer, and wizard classes, half your levels (rounded down) in the paladin, ranger, and warlock classes, and a third of your level (rounded down) in the class if you have a subclass that gives you spellcasting when that class doesn’t normally have spellcasting, such as the Spell Blade subclass of the fighter.
 Use this total to determine your spell slots by consulting the **Multiclass Spellcaster** table.

 If you have more than one spellcasting class, this table might give you spell slots of a circle that is higher than the spells you know or can prepare.
 You can use those slots, but only to cast your lower-circle spells.
 If a lower-circle spell that you cast, like burning hands, has an enhanced effect when cast using a higher-circle slot, you can use the enhanced effect, even though you don't have spells of that higher circle.